stakater-lab/stakater-monitoring-workshop/infra/README.md

     ```bash
     oc apply -f servicemonitor.yaml
     ```
-    To check whether the service is created or not:
+    To check whether the service monitor is created or not:

     ```bash
     oc get servicemonitor -n openshift-monitoring | grep prometheus-forwarder
     ```

-    To get the manifest of the service:
+    To get the manifest of the service monitor:
     ```bash
     oc get servicemonitor prometheus-forwarder -o yaml -n openshift-monitoring
     ```